Emergency Dentist — Austin, TX

 My Chipped Tooth Doesn’t Hurt.
 Do I Still Need to Visit?

 If you ever have a chipped tooth, you should always make an appointment with a dentist immediately following the incident.
 You may not feel any pain, but you won’t know if the inner area of the tooth (the pulp and nerves) is exposed until you get it checked out.
-Even though you could wait a day or two to visit your dentist, you should try to get seen as soon as possible to keep the chipped tooth from breaking further.
+Even though you could wait a day or two to visit your emergency dentist near South Austin, you should try to get seen as soon as possible to keep the chipped tooth from breaking further.

 What is Causing My Jaw Pain?